incf-nidash/nidmresults-examples/spm_WLS_t_test/README.md

-SPM 2nd level OLS mixed FX results from the BIDS ds011 Classification Learning and Tone Counting experiment, used for exporting uncorrected p=0.001 NIDM-results.
+SPM 2nd level WLS mixed FX results from the BIDS ds011 Classification Learning and Tone Counting experiment, used for exporting uncorrected p=0.001 NIDM-results.

 Contrasts used:
 Tone Counting vs Baseline